 -

-Education is the municipality's main task
+Education is the municipality's most important task

 Education is the municipality's most important task.
 Investment in education pays off far into the future — there are no quick wins.